Here it is.

 Class agent: Please Contact Us if you would like to be the 1978 Class Agent.

 40th Class Reunion - October 4-5, 2018.

-In conjunction with the Class of 1978 upcoming 40th reunion, the '78 alumni would like to remember classmates who have passed by making a class gift to the East Grand Rapids Schools Foundation in the name of the Class of 1978 Memorial Gift.
-Classmates who donate to the gift will have their names included as such, along with a list of all 20 of our departed classmates, in the Spring 2019 edition of the Foundation’s newsletter.
-Your tax deductible donation can be made as follows.
+In conjunction with its 40th reunion, the Class of 1978 made a class gift to the East Grand Rapids Schools Foundation to honor members of the class who have passed away.
+Classmates who donated to the gift were listed in this year's annual report.
+A list of all 20 of our departed classmates, along with an article about the gift, will be in the Spring 2019 edition of the Pioneer Post alumni newsletter.

 Class agent: Lynne Marino